 Alberta's Climate Leadership Plan outlines areas where the province will take action to reduce greenhouse gas emissions to ensure Alberta and our industries thrive in a carbon competitive global market as well as diversifying our economy.

 Alberta will transition from the current Specified Gas Emitters Regulation (SGER) to a carbon competitive system in January 2018.
 This system will use an output-based emission allocations approach for emissions-intensive, trade-exposed industries.

 Any facility that emits 100,000 tonnes or more of greenhouse gases will be included in the new greenhouse gas management system.
-Many types of facilites fall under this plan, such as:
+Many types of facilities fall under this plan, such as:

 - electricity production